Nike-Inc/cerberus/API.md

 + Parameters
     + limit (number) - OPTIONAL: The number of records to include in the metadata result.
 Defaults to 100
     + offset (number) - OPTIONAL: The offset to use when paginating records.
 Defaults to 0
+    + sdbName (string) - OPTIONAL: The name of the SDB.

 + Request